AndreaFan123/react_coding_challenges/README.md

 #### Mini challenge 1: Updating state based on props or state

-In this mini challenge, try to optimize code from `Original code` to see if there's a better performance solution.
+In this mini challenge, try to optimize code from `Original code` to see if there's a better solution.

 <details>
 <summary> Original Code </summary>